Quick Page Links

 The alfalfa herb is available to use as a raw food source, or you can take it as:

-- Alfalfa tablet or capsules (2 - 4 capsules, 3 - 4 per day) You can start with one Alfalfa capsule four times a day (depending on the strength of herb), you could increase the dose safely as per instructions received from your lactation consultant or health-care professional.
+- Alfalfa tablet or capsules (2 - 4 capsules, 3 - 4 per day) You can start with one Alfalfa capsule four times a day (depending on the herb's strength).
+You could increase the dose safely per instructions from your lactation consultant or healthcare professional.

 - Alfalfa tea is also a great option.
 (3 cups of tea per day) Use 2 tbsp of tea leaves in one cup of tea)